Includes the eArticles: 1) Beyond the Century; 2) Nutrition for 100K and Beyond; and 3) Mastering the Long Ride

 - neuromuscular efficiency of pedaling.

 Coach Hughes has written three articles about endurance training and riding — Beyond the Century, Nutrition for 100K and Beyond, and Mastering the Long Ride — which we are pleased to offer as a cost-saving bundle at a 10% savings over purchasing each article individually.
-(Of course, our Premium Members save an additional 15%!)
+(Of course, our Premium Members save an additional 15% by using their coupon code.)

 Beyond the Century describes training principles and different training intensities and how to integrate these into a season-long program of long rides.
 Hughes lays out an 8-week plan to build up to a century and then a 200-km ride (about 125 miles).
 He then describes a training plan to ride a 200 km every month.
 Randonneurs USA offers a special R-12 award for riders who complete a 200 km every month for 12 successive months, and also a P-12 award for completing a 100 – 199 km (62.5 to 124 miles) ride for 12 successive months.
 The article concludes with training plans for rides of 200, 300, 400, 600 and 1,000 km and longer (125, 187, 250, 375 and 625 miles).
 Each plan includes both endurance riding and intensity training.